-PCP SPECIALTY / DENTAL SPECIALTY DENTAL MATERNITY Urgent Urgent Urgent First Trimester As expeditiously as the member's health condition requires, but As expeditiously as the member's health condition requires, but no later than 2 As expeditiously as the member's health condition requires, but no later than Within 14 calendar days of request no later than 2 business days of request business days of referral 3 business days of referral Second Trimester Within 7 calendar days of request Routine Routine Routine Within 21 calendar days of request Within 45 calendar days of referral Within 45 calendar days of referral Third Trimester Within 3 business days of request High Risk Pregnancies As expeditiously as the member's health condition requires, but no later than 3 business days of identification of high risk by health plan or maternity care provider, or immediately if an emergency exists a.
+PCP SPECIALTY / DENTAL MATERNITY DENTAL SPECIALTY Urgent Urgent Urgent First Trimester As expeditiously as the As expeditiously as the As expeditiously as the Within 14 calendar days of member's health member's health condition member's health condition request condition requires, but requires, but no later than 2 requires, but no later than no later than 2 business business days of referral 3 business days of referral Second Trimester days of request Within 7 calendar days of request Routine Routine Routine Within 21 calendar Within 45 calendar days of Within 45 calendar days of Third Trimester days of request referral referral Within 3 business days of request High Risk Pregnancies As expeditiously as the member's health condition requires, but no later than 3 business days of identification of high risk by health plan or maternity care provider, or immediately if an emergency exists a.
 Urgent Need i.
 As expeditiously as the member's health condition requires, but no later than 24 hours from identification of need b.
 Routine Care